mxagar/mlops_udacity/02_Reproducible_Pipelines/MLOpsND_ReproduciblePipelines.md

 Examples of operations that should not be part of the pre-processing step:

 - Categorical encoding: if something needs to be carried out in inference and training, then it should go to the inference pipeline!
-- MIssing value imputation when this should also happen in production, too.
+- Mssing value imputation when this should also happen in production, too.
 - Dimensionality reduction (e.g., PCA), when this should happen in production, too.

 Key idea: keep in mind the type of data that the model should see in production: its collection, transformations, etc. The model must  be trained with a dataset which is representative of that!